rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1b-tekton.md

 4. Commit the changes.

 5. Now open Argocd and check if the changes were synchronized.
-Click refresh if argocd has not synced the changes yet.
+Click refresh if ArgoCD has not synced the changes yet.

 ![sonar](./images/sonar-argocd.png)